Aryannnthakurrr/Smart-Product-Search/QUICKSTART.md

 - **Full documentation**: See `README.md`
 - **Interactive docs**: http://localhost:8000/docs
 - **API reference**: http://localhost:8000/redoc
-- **Example code**: See `examples.py`

 ## ✨ Summary

 You now have a **production-ready semantic search API** that:
 - ✅ Accepts natural language queries
-- ✅ Returns relevant movie recommendations
+- ✅ Returns relevant construction material recommendations
-- ✅ Includes similarity scores
+- ✅ Includes similarity scores and pricing
 - ✅ Has auto-generated documentation
 - ✅ Is fast and efficient with caching
+- ✅ Connects to MongoDB Atlas
 - ✅ Is ready to integrate with any frontend

 **Start the server and try it out at http://localhost:8000/docs!** 🚀